thediveo/morbyd/README.md

 ![Coverage](https://img.shields.io/badge/Coverage-99.6%25-brightgreen)

 `morbyd` is a thin layer on top of the standard Docker Go client to easily build and run throw-away test Docker images and containers.
-And to run commands inside these containers.
+And to easily run commands inside these containers.

 In particular, `morbyd` hides the gory details of how to stream the output, and optionally input, of container and commands via Dockers API.
 You just use your `io.Writer`s and `io.Reader`s, for instance, to reason about the expected output.

 This module makes heavy use of [option functions](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis).